stanleymho/CourseProject/README.md

 ### tweetscollect

 _tweetscollect_ is a tool for collecting the tweets for a topic from _Twitter_ for the past 7 days into a dataset.
 To run the tool, you must have the _bearer token_ from your _Twitter developer account_.

-In addition, the _Twitter developer account_ has rate limit on the maximum number of requests allowed in a 15-minutes time window, and collecting the tweets for one topic alone might get very close to the limit.
+Notice that the _Twitter developer account_ has rate limit on the maximum number of requests allowed in a 15-minutes time window, and collecting the tweets for one topic alone might get very close to the limit.
 Hence, in order to use the tool successfully, please run it at most once in a 15-minutes time window.
 ```
 # Build tweetscollect into an executable.
 #